SaraPetre/github_wiki_create_the_first_page_with_selenium_1.0/README.md

 * Find "create the first page"-tab and click it
 * Find "save"-tab and click it.

 Done!!
 Your wiki is now ready to go!

 ## Set up
-# Create a virtual environment
+# Create a virtual environment.
+If you are alredy using WSL and have python and pip installed, jump down to line 30.
 Creating a Virtual Environment with WSL2 and Linux on Windows 11
 1. Installing WSL2.
 Using the command line
 * Open a command prompt as an Administrator and run the following line of code: